chloegaul/Dissertation/README.md

+#Packages Used:
 library(survival)
 library(simsurv)
 library(gsDesign)

-#Simulate Survival Data
+# - SIMULATING SURVIVAL DATA - To be considered alongside Section 6.3 -

-#Function that simulates one arm of exponential survival data: control, treatment and historical data can be generated through this
+#Function that simulates one arm of exponential survival data.
+There is no upper limit for the survival times when using this function,
-#by just inputting different argument values.
-The function just simulates survival data and gives it a label to say which arm it is from.
+#as this is used to generate true event times.
+No censoring is applied until later steps.

 SimOneArmSurvivalData <- function(n, lambda, label){

   #n: number of observations to be simulated
-  #lambda: scale parameter of the exponential distribution we assume the data follows
+  #lambda: scale parameter of the exponential distribution survival times are assumed to follow
-  #label: the value to assign the observations to indicate which arm the data belongs to.
+  #label: the value to assign the observations to indicate which arm the data belongs to

   x = data.frame(id = 1:n)

-  SurvivalData <- as.data.frame(simsurv(dist = "exponential", lambdas = lambda, x=x))
+  SurvivalData <- as.data.frame(simsurv(dist = "exponential", lambdas = lambda, x=x)) #use simsurv function to simulate exponential data

-  Label <- as.factor(rep(label,n))
+  Label <- as.factor(rep(label,n)) #Assign label to indicate treatment arm

-  FinalData <- cbind(Arm = Label, SurvivalData)
+  FinalData <- cbind(Arm = Label, SurvivalData) #Combine survival object with arm label

   return(FinalData)

 }

-#When data is simulated through this function, it has no maximum upper limit, and therefore no censored observations,
-#cos we aren't taking into account the end of the trial yet and drop out until later on.
-This output represents how long this person actually lives for.

-#We have event times when assuming all participants were recruited at the start of the trial, this is not the case, so we need to shift the event times
-#To reflect that they've started at different points.

-#With knowledge of the start and end point of the recruitment/accrual period, randomly assign each observation a time of recruitment,
-#assume uniform distribution.

-#Once we have their recruitment time, we want to find the calendar time of when we stopped observing that person, which will be the recruitment
-#time plus the event time
-#So now we want to see if their calendar time is valid.
-If the calendar time is longer than the full length of the study, because of their given
-#recruitment time, we set their actual event time for the largest it would end up being, which is the maximum time, minus their recruitment time
-#If they did not reach the end of the study, keep the event time the way it is.

-#The event time to be used in the model will not be eventtime but will be the newly defined ActualEventTime.
-#And then recruitment time can be used to make a time variable in the power functions.

-#This means though that the historical data will also have to have a recruitment time.
+#Construct a function that takes a data set of true survival times, assigns a random recruitment time based on uniform distribution and adjusts their event times accordingly.
+Observations are #censored if the recruitment time results in the true event occuring outside of the trial time constraints.

 RecruitmentAdjustment <- function(SimulatedData, StartofRecruitment, EndofRecruitment, mfut){
-  #SimulatedData should be of the form Arm, eventtime, status in order to work.

   #Assign each patient a random (uniform distribution) recruitment time.
   DataToBeChanged <- as.data.frame(cbind(SimulatedData, recruitmenttime = runif(nrow(SimulatedData), StartofRecruitment, EndofRecruitment)))

   #Use this to find the time the observation was taken in calendar time.
   calendarTime <- DataToBeChanged$eventtime + DataToBeChanged$recruitmenttime

   DataToBeChanged2 <- as.data.frame(cbind(DataToBeChanged, calendarTime = calendarTime))

-  ActualEventTime<- rep(NA, nrow(DataToBeChanged2)) #Create a variable that is the actual event time we will use.
+  ActualEventTime<- rep(NA, nrow(DataToBeChanged2)) #Create a vector to store actual event times after any censoring has been applied.

   for(i in 1:nrow(DataToBeChanged2)){
-    if (DataToBeChanged2[i, ]$calendarTime >= mfut){ #If calendar time is more than the full length of the trial, event time needs to be changed
+    if (DataToBeChanged2[i, ]$calendarTime >= mfut){ #If calendar time is more than the full length of the trial, event time is censored
-      ActualEventTime[i] = mfut - DataToBeChanged2[i, ]$recruitmenttime #They reached end of trial so event time will be time between recruitment and end
+      ActualEventTime[i] = mfut - DataToBeChanged2[i, ]$recruitmenttime #New event time will be time between recruitment and end
-      DataToBeChanged2[i, ]$status = rep(0, 1) #say its been censored.
+      DataToBeChanged2[i, ]$status = rep(0, 1) #indicate this event time is censored
     }
     else{
       ActualEventTime[i] = DataToBeChanged2[i, ]$eventtime #If calendar time is not full length of trial, ActualEventTime = eventtime.